How Much Space Should I Leave Open Around My Furnace?

 • Used filters

-If you have a cat, place your litter box elsewhere.
+If you have a cat, situate your litter box somewhere else.
 Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could circulate the stinky odors throughout your home.
+Plus, the furnace could circulate the unpleasant odors throughout your home.

-You should also frequently vacuum near your furnace to block dust from developing.
+You should also routinely sweep around your furnace to block dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?